BlasBenito/distantia/README.md

   ignore.blocks = TRUE
 )

+#there is also a "high-performance" (HP) version of this function with a much lower memory footprint.
+It uses the options method = "euclidean", diagonal = TRUE, and ignore.blocks = TRUE by default
+MIS.psi <- workflowPsiHP(
+  sequences = MIS.sequences,
+  grouping.column = "MIS"
+)

 #ordered with lower psi on top
 kable(MIS.psi[order(MIS.psi$psi), ], digits = 4, caption = "Psi values between pairs of MIS periods.")
 ```